IsraelW18/CarSphere/README.md

    - username: admin
    - password: admin

- * Non admin user:
+ * Regular user:
    - username: user3
    - password: user3

-* You may Signing-Up and using your own new user
+* You can also Signing-Up and using your own new user

+CarSphere reflects expertise in full-stack development, focusing on robust user interaction, admin controls, and modern web technologies.